BECONTREE T.T. LEAGUE RULES

 b) In both competitions the Executive Committee shall decide on the format and all clubs will be notified.

 c) A player will be allowed to play for higher ranked teams within his or her club provided those teams are in the same or higher division (e.g.) ‘C’ team to ‘B’ team, or ‘C’ team to ‘A’ team).
-However, this will only be allowed on two occasion for each player without affecting the original registration (i.e. once from ‘C’ team to ‘B’ team and once from ‘C’ team to ‘A’ team) on the third occasion the player will automatically be transferred to the team for which he or she plays on the third occasion and will subsequently not be allowed to play for any other team in that same club except at the discretion of the Executive Committee.
+However, this will only be allowed on two occasions for each player without affecting the original registration (i.e. once from ‘C’ team to ‘B’ team and once from ‘C’ team to ‘A’ team) on the third occasion the player will automatically be transferred to the team for which he or she plays on the third occasion and will subsequently not be allowed to play for any other team in that same club except at the discretion of the Executive Committee.

 d) Teams shall consist of three payers each playing two singles and two doubles making a total of nine games, each being the best of five sets.